Instance Custom Nodes

 Given that Instance Custom Nodes are exposed to all applications under your instance, it is important to take extra care when developing them:

-• If your Instance Custom Node utilizes third-party services, verify that the service can handle the load that will be placed on it (throttles, concurrency, monthly limits) when your node is being utilized across mulitple applications in your instance.
+- If your Instance Custom Node utilizes third-party services, verify that the service can handle the load that will be placed on it (throttles, concurrency, monthly limits) when your node is being utilized across multiple applications in your instance.

 Creating Nodes

 Then, upload your exported file and verify the display properties (name, icon, description, and source information).
 If all looks correct, click the “Add Custom Node” button.
-The node will immediately become available for use in all Application Workflows, Experience Workflows, and Application Custom Nodes under your instance.
+Depending on if it is cloud-based or edge-based, the node will immediately become available for use in all Application Workflows, Experience Workflows, and Application Custom Nodes), or Edge Workflows and Edge Custom Nodes under your instance.

 Updating Nodes